Project Skyline

 Since 1967, Skyline Queenstown has delivered world-class views and unforgettable experiences.
 Now, we’re shaping the next chapter with our most ambitious transformation yet, and you’re invited to be part of the journey.

-• New 10-seat Gondola cabin changeover and a multi-storey car park are complete
+• New 10-seat gondola cabins and multi-storey car park completed

-• New Base Terminal and ticketing systems are now operational
+• New base terminal and ticketing systems now operational

 Planning Your Visit